CMC Program to Define Future SSBN Launchers for UK, USA

 (click to view larger)

-While CMC will define key constraints for America and Britain, it may also create opportunities.
-One is built-in: commonality with the USA’s SSBN (X) program, which is beginning to look at options for replacement of the Ohio class.
-The other is a flexibility opportunity.
-There is no question that the future Common Missile Compartment will be built around the nuclear deterrence mission, as its primary focus.
+The other opportunity is about flexibility.
+There is no question that the future Common Missile Compartment will be built around the nuclear deterrence mission as its primary focus.
 That is unlikely to be its sole use, however, and it would not be surprising if some of those other potential uses ended up influencing the CMC’s design.

 Contracts and Key Events